Monday of Week 14 of Ordinary Time – Gospel

 Commentary on Matthew 9:18-26

+There is a great contrast in the way Matthew tells this double story compared to that told by Mark (Mark 5:21-43).
 Matthew strips it down to the bare details.
-The twenty verses that Mark needs are reduced here to nine.
-He makes no mention of the large crowd that was following Jesus; only his disciples are present.
-He concentrates on Jesus and on what Jesus does and says.
+The twenty-three verses that Mark needs are reduced here to nine.
+He makes no mention of the large crowd that was following Jesus, only that his disciples are present.
+Matthew concentrates on Jesus and on what Jesus does and says.

 It is an extraordinary act of faith in the power of Jesus.
 Up to this he had not brought anyone back from the dead.